jessstrap/sketchbook/peerstream/peerstream.md

     before node y stops needing x as a parent node x recieves command saying when node z stops needing you as a parent start parenting node a. node x folds these two pending commands into when node y stops needing you as a parent start parenting node a and discards the intermediate data.

-Other algorithms for tree optimization should be able to be plugged in and use the underlying command/control/telemetry/transformations.
+Other algorithms for tree optimization (such as netographic proxcimity) should be able to be plugged in and use the underlying command/control/telemetry/transformations.